 Additional information relating to the Corporation is available on the internet on the Corporation's SEDAR profile at www.sedar.com.
-Financial information relating to the Corporation is provided in the Corporation's audited consolidated financial statements and management's discussion and analysis for the financial year ended December 31, 2017.
-Shareholders may contact the Corporation to request copies of the Corporation's financial statements and management's discussion and analysis at the following: Suite 1400, 700 - 4th Avenue S.W., Calgary, Alberta, T2P 3J4, Attention: Mr. Craig F. Nieboer, Chief Financial Officer.
+Financial information relating to the Corporation is provided in the Corporation's audited consolidated financial statements and management's discussion and analysis for the financial year ended December 31, 2018.
+Shareholders may contact the Corporation to request copies of the Corporation's financial statements and management's discussion and analysis at the following: Prior to May 10, 2019 - Suite 1400, 700 - 4th Avenue S.W., Calgary, Alberta, T2P 3J4, Attention: Mr. Anthony M. Aulicino, Chief Financial Officer.
+After May 13, 2019 - Suite 1400, 332 6 Avenue SW, Calgary, AB T2P 0B2, Attention: Mr. Anthony M. Aulicino, Chief Financial Officer.